VirtusLab/git-machete-intellij-plugin/docs/slide_in_use_cases.md

 ## Slide In - Logic

-This specification covers all of the cases.
+This specification covers all the cases.

 - When the **entry does not exist**, it must be added under the given branch.
 - When the **entry exists under the given parent**, branch layout must not be affected.